Vinithavn/Monitor-model-logs/README.md

         Username - username of the user

-        Session_name - Name of the session(can be defined inside the training script)
+        Session_name - Name of the session(this can be defined inside the training script)

   3. Once the model starts training, go to this website: http://139.162.6.184:5000/
   4. Select your session name, and metric to view the model logs